 Depo-Provera Lawsuit

-Depo-Provera lawsuits claim brand name Depo-Provera birth control, or its generic forms, may increase the risk of rare brain tumors called meningiomas.
+Depo-Provera lawsuits claim brand name Depo-Provera birth control, or its generic forms, may increase the risk of rare tumors in membranes covering the brain called meningiomas.
 Lawyers claim Pfizer didn’t properly warn about the risk.
 Litigation is in the early phases and there have been no settlements or jury verdicts yet.

 See if you qualify for a Depo-Provera lawsuit.